 How it works

-The Progressive is a series of classes that runs through the week, working on improving your technique for your chosen voice or instrument.
+Your Progressive is a series of classes that runs through the week, working on improving your technique for your chosen voice or instrument.
+This is usually the first session of the day.

 In between sessions, a Shortie may be wedged – HISS’s name for a 15-minute presentation on almost any subject, often given by a participant.
-Varied, witty and fun, they can also be surprisingly educational!
+Varied, witty, and often educational.

 Timetable